 Moreover, regarding agricultural income, a significant difference between adopters and non adopters was observed since adopters have more agricultural income than non adopters.
 It seemed that having more share of agricultural income has positively influenced the adoption decision.
 The average monthly agricultural incomes of adopted farmers were almost two times higher than that of the non-adopted farmers.
 The Table 4.7 shows that the monthly gross income of nearly 40% of the adopted farmers have more than Rs.50,000/= income while it is only 8% in non-adopted farmers.
 This was mainly because the adopted farmers grow cash crops such as green chilli, big onion and vegetables during the Yala season in their low land and some extent of high lands.
 Green chili is regarded as a highly labor intensive and time consuming cultivation.
-The study findings revealed that 56% of adopted farmers grow green chilli cultivated extent is 0.58 Ac.
-From a green chili cultivation, farmers could obtain aRs.300, 000-400,000 gross income per/0.5 Ac in the Yala season.
+The study findings revealed that 56% of adopted farmers grow green chilli and 36% big onion and vegetables in Yala season.
+The average green chilli cultivated extent is 0.58 Ac.
+From a green chill cultivation, farmers could obtain aRs.300, 000-400,000 gross income per/0.5 Ac in the Yala season.